PaulKinlan/fauxmium/README.md

 ** Everything that you see inside the browser when you use this demo is generated on the fly.
 It is not real! **

-When websim.ai was created it was designed to be a browser inside a browser.
-You could type in a URL and it would generate a website for you...
-I thought it would be neat that instead of being a webpage it was a actual real browser window.

 This demo is a proof of concept that shows how you can use generative AI to create an infinite number of websites as you browse.
-It uses Chrome for Testers and Puppeteer with Chrome DevTools Protocol to intercept every single request that is made from the page and route it to either Gemini 2.5 Flash-lite or Nano Banana, and the response is used to generate the content on the page.
+It uses Chrome for Testers and Puppeteer to intercept every single request that is made from the page and route it to Gemini, and the response is used to generate the content on the page.

+## How to run

+`npx fauxmium`

+## Architecture

+This project works by intercepting browser requests and generating content using a generative AI model.
+Here's a breakdown of the process:

+1.  **Browser Initialization**: The application starts by launching a Chrome instance using Puppeteer (`index.js`).
+2.  **Request Interception**: Puppeteer is configured to intercept all navigation and image requests made by the browser.
+3.  **Proxy Server**: Instead of fulfilling the requests from the web, the browser is redirected to a local proxy server (`server.js`).
+4.  **AI Content Generation**: The proxy server receives the request and uses the `@google/genai` library to communicate with the Gemini AI model.
+    - For page navigations, it generates a prompt based on the URL and streams the resulting HTML back to the browser.
+    - For image requests, it generates a prompt and returns an AI-generated image.
+5.  **Simulated Browsing**: The browser renders the AI-generated content, creating a simulated experience of browsing a fictitious web.